moschlar/tw2.codemirror/README.rst

 This package comes bundled with CodeMirror Version 2.36, which is released under a MIT-style license.
-This package itself is licensed under the WTFPL, Version 2.
+This package itself is licensed under the WTFPL, Version 2 (for the moment).